ericaabxx/ericaabxx/README.md

 ## About Me :wave:

 Hey there! 💙 My name is Erica.
-I'm a 17-year-old and currently reside in Porto alegre, Brasil.
+I'm a 18 year old and currently reside in Porto alegre, Brasil.
 I'm studyng at as a Mobile Developer, using React Native!

  ## My Skills